codeworth-gh/PSPS/README.md

 Sure, that's the textbook way of doing it.
 But it's impractical, especially as Play goes through an evolution of its own (and a non-backward-compatible one, too).
 Additionally, Play is large enough to have a non-trivial learning curve.
 Which is added to Scala's non-trivial learning curve.
 That's enough curves.

 ### Who
-The Improvery™ (as in: "us") is a software studio that creates custom software systems.
+CodeWorth.io (as in: "us") is a software studio that creates custom software systems.
 When we develop web systems, and are free to choose a technology stack, we tend to use Play+Scala.
 PSPS is a consolidation of the knowledge and practices we've accumulated over the last few years, doing [numerous](http://ecf.org.il) [web](http://index.genevainitiative.org) [sites](http://decision-trees.force11.org) (plus some we can't list here yet).

 ### How
 PSPS uses the following technologies: